BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment/README.md

 “Server” objects should be stored in MongoDB database.
 Be sure that you can show how your application responds to requests using postman, curl or any other HTTP client

+# steps to the solution
+To create this application, we will use the Spring Boot framework, which simplifies the development of REST APIs.

+Prerequisites:

+    Java 8 or higher installed
+    MongoDB installed and running

+Step 1: Create a Spring Boot project
+We will use the Spring Initializr to create a new Spring Boot project.
+Go to https://start.spring.io/ and select the following options:

+    Project: Maven Project
+    Language: Java
+    Spring Boot: 2.5.6
+    Group: com.example
+    Artifact: server-api
+    Dependencies: Spring Web, Spring Data MongoDB

+Click "Generate" and download the generated project.

+Step 2: Set up the MongoDB connection
+In the application.properties file, add the following configuration to set up the MongoDB connection: